 Even though the Group seeks to balance its actual foreign exchange position based upon the composition of its portfolio, the Group's financial results are impacted by changes in foreign exchange rates as the Group translates such assets and liabilities, and interest earned from and paid on those assets and liabilities, into Turkish Lira.
 The overall effect of exchange rate movements on the Group's results of operations depends upon the rate of depreciation or appreciation of the Turkish Lira against its principal trading and financing currencies.
-For 2013, 2014 and 2015, the Group recorded net foreign exchange gains of TL 698 million, TL 709 million and TL 160 million, respectively.
-In the first six months of 2016, the Group recorded net foreign exchange gains of TL 272 million (TL 103 million gain in the same period of the previous year).
+For 2014 and 2015, the Group recorded net foreign exchange gains of TL 709 million and TL 160 million, respectively.
+For 2016, the Group recorded net foreign exchange losses of TL 497 million.